iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 This `all` target's command in the Makefile would be the part that would be replaced by a call to other go compilers (gccgo, tinygo) or compilers for other compiled programming lanugages like C#, Java, or Rust.
-The output files are suffixed with ".p.wasm" to indicate that are intended to be dynamically linked against parigot; without parigot, these programs will not execute in any Host.
+The output files are suffixed with ".p.wasm" to indicate that they are intended to be dynamically linked against parigot; without parigot, these programs will not execute in any Host.

 {{% alert title="Deep Cut" color="info" %}}